Being in pain can have a significant impact on the way you live. This can be physical or emotional.

 Originating in China over 3,000 years ago, acupuncture treats a range of physical and emotional conditions.
 Acupuncture is a proven and natural alternative to conventional medicine.
 At Sustain Health in Melbourne, we recommend that you consider this alternative therapy if you:

-We have a proven track record in helping parents conceive.
 Our experienced team can support you through your pregnancy.

 If you’ve tried everything else without success, it’s time to seek treatment from Sustain Health.